Skip to main content

 CELTA candidates are expected to attend the whole course.
 Furthermore, as part of the general course requirements, they are required to:

-• do 6 hours of practice teaching*
+• complete 6 hours of practice teaching*

 • observe 6 hours of experienced teachers teaching classes